ioerror/vula/OPERATION_VULA.md

 as a political prisoner by the racist apartheid regime. *[Escape from Pretoria](https://en.wikipedia.org/wiki/Escape_from_Pretoria)* has recently been retold as a major motion picture.
-We also encourage you to check out what Tim is working on these days with his [Community Exchange System](https://www.community-exchange.org/).
+We also encourage you to check out what Tim is working on these days with the [Community Exchange System](https://www.community-exchange.org/).